Rockspur Fords F.C.: Rockspur Fords

 The current club was founded in 2019 as a merger of Rockspur and Kilvey Fords.
 In the club's first season in its current form, they won the Swansea Senior League Division 1.
 In the 2021–22 season, the club won 4 competitions.
 The Swansea Senior League Division 1, Swansea Senior Cup, Swansea Open Cup, and the Swansea Charity Shield.
 In the following season, the club won the Swansea Senior League Division 1 for the third season in a row and the Swansea Senior Cup for the second season in a row.
 The club earned promotion to the West Wales Premier League.
 During this same season, the club took part in the 2022–23 Welsh Cup and made it to the first round, losing 1–0 to Chepstow Town.

-In the club's first season in the West Wales Premier League, they finished 1st.
+In the club's first season in the West Wales Premier League, they finished as champions.
 The club also won the West Wales League Cup and made it to the second round of the 2023–24 Welsh Cup, losing on penalties to South Gower.
 The club went on to win the West Wales Premier League and the West Wales League Cup for a second time in the following season.
+In the 2025–26 season they became league champions for a third time in a row.